 – Boiled Water

 Say no to plastic bags, and if you’re wanting to purchase any snacks, juice, or soft drinks, look for the most sustainable alternative possible.
-I know that it isn’t always easy (desperate times call for desperate measures) but remember to carry whatever trash you accumulate back down the mountain with you!
+I know that it isn’t always easy (desperate times call for desperate measures and you mustn’t beat yourself up) but remember to carry whatever trash you accumulate back down the mountain with you!

 Pick up a bag from Sagarmatha Next and carry it back to Lukla (Specific to Everest Trekking)